ernestelliot/AboutMe/README.md

 ## Business Data Analyst Portfolio

-MY name is Ernest, and I am a business analyst at the Univeristy of Texas at San Antonio.
-Im currently learning out Github and working on a project to showcase by data analytic skills for business operations.
-Looking for future collaboration!
+Learning how Github works, and putting my projects to showcase by data analytic skills.
 I’m a Business Data Analyst pursuing a B.B.A. in Business Analytics from University of Texas at San Antonio.
 I specialize in solving business challenges through data analysis,analytical thinking,and dashboard development.
 My portfolio simulates real-world workflows across data analytics, BI reporting, and IT operations.

-## Featured Project - Banking
+## Content

-Contact
+## Contact
 [Connect on Linkedin][linkedin.com/in/eelliot.com ](url)

-## Certifications